Operation Forager logistics: Depots and dumps ashore

-To provide the needs of units ashore, the Marines formed two new units, the 5th and 7th Field Depots.
+To provide the needs of units ashore, the Marines formed two new units for Operation Forager, the 5th and 7th Field Depots.
 The former supported the III Amphibious Corps on Guam and the latter the V Amphibious Corps on Saipan and Tinian.
 They repaired weapons and equipment, carried out salvage, and sorted, stockpiled and issued stores and ammunition.
+Potential supply dump locations identified beforehand from aerial photos that looked like open grassland were often found to be rice paddies, which were unsuitable.
+The 5th Field Depot on Guam was allocated a 100 acre site at the base of the Orote Peninsula, but it had been the site of heavy fighting and it had to first bury over a thousand Japanese bodies.
+A 1,000-man main camp was established with five smaller outlying camps.
+Six depot companies and two ammunition companies of African American marines were attached.